covertivy/pweb/README.md

 Each whitelist and blacklist file operate in the same manner.
 Separate each value with a comma (all spaces and newlines are ignored).
 If the file is specified as a `blacklist` then any page with a domain that contains the value specified will be excluded from the search.
-If the file is specified as a `whitelist` then only the pages who's domains contain the value specified will be included in the search.
+If the file is specified as a `whitelist` then only the pages whose domains contain the value specified will be included in the search.

 #### Example file